brightsteel-k/Project-Ombre/README.md

 - play the game multiple times in a row and understand the overarching story
 - utilize collected spells to engage in a combat encounter against an enemy
 - utilize collected spells/items to unlock features in the story
-- load data from a file when the application starts, and be prompted with the option to save data to file when the application ends
+- ~~load data from a file when the application starts, and be prompted with the option to save data to file when the application ends~~
+- ~~read more detailed information about the different spells I collect at different points throughout the game~~
 - ~~save the state of the entire game to a data file at any point I choose, using the savegame keyword~~
 - ~~be presented with the choice to resume a saved game from the data file when the program starts~~
 - ~~learn about a custom-build fantasy world in a dangerous high-stakes espionage mission~~